 - The California Department of Public Health (CDPH) recommends that people attending certain public occasions be fully vaccinated, obtain a negative COVID-19 test beforehand or wear a face covering.

-- Face coverings are no longer required for fully vaccinated guests, but it is recommended that all guests wear masks while indoors.
+- Face coverings are no longer required for fully vaccinated guests after Feb.
+15, but it is recommended that all guests wear masks while indoors.

 - Signage will remind guests of guidelines.